-FORM 10-K

-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2023

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number: 001-36291

-(Exact name of registrant as specified in its charter)

-British Columbia (State or other jurisdiction of incorporation or organization) 301 Carlson Parkway, Suite 210 Minneapolis, Minnesota (Address of principal executive offices) Not Applicable (I.R.S.
-Employer Identification No.) 55305 (Zip Code)

-Registrant's telephone number, including area code: (763) 496-5454

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Voting Common Shares, no par value per share DMAC Nasdaq Stock Market LLC a NY .

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-YES 🗆 NO 🖂

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-YES \square NO \boxtimes

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES \boxtimes NO \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-YES \boxtimes NO \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer □ Accelerated filer □ Non-accelerated filer Smaller reporting company ⊠ Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to 240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-YES \square NO \boxtimes

-The aggregate market value of the registrant's voting common shares held by non-affiliates, computed by reference to the closing sales price at which the voting common shares were last sold as of June 30, 2023 (the last business day of the registrant's most recently completed second fiscal quarter), as reported by The Nasdaq Capital Market on that date, was \$103.4 million.

-As of March 15, 2024, there were 37,958,000 voting common shares outstanding.

-Part III of this Annual Report on Form 10-K incorporates by reference information (to the extent specific sections are referred to herein) from the registrant's Proxy Statement for its 2023 Annual General Meeting of Shareholders to be held May 22, 2024.

-[page intentionally left blank]
+FORM 10-K (Mark One) ☑ ANNUAL REPORT PURSUANT TO SECTION For the fiscal 13 OR 15(d) OF THE SECURITIES E year ended December 31, 2023 or EXCHANGE ACT OF 1934 ☐ TRANSITION REPORT PURSUANT TO SECT For the transition period from TON 13 OR 15(d) OF THE SECURITI Commiss sion file number: 001-36291 DIAMEDICA THERAPEUTICS INC. f registrant as specified in its charter) • British Columbia Not Applicable (State or other jurisdiction of incorporation or organization 301 Carlson Parkway, Suite 210 Minneapolis, Minnesota (Address of principal executive offices) on) (I.R.S.
+Employ yer Identification No.) 55305 Zip Code) number, including area code: (763) 496-5454 ed pursuant to Section 12(b) of the Act: ch exchange on which registered Voting Common Shares, no par value per share DMAC Nas daq Stock Market LLC pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seaso Indicate by check mark if the registrant is not required to file 1 1 ' Indicate by check mark whether the registrant (1) has filed al 1934 during the preceding 12 months (or for such shorter period th requirements for the past 90 days.
+YES \boxtimes NO \square Indicate by check mark whether the registrant has submitted of Regulation S-T (§ 232.405 of this chapter) during the preceding files).
+YES \boxtimes NO \square Indicate by check mark whether the registrant is a large acceler an emerging growth company.
+See the definitions of "large acceler company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer \square Accelerated filer \square Emerging growth company \square Non-accelerated filer ⊠ Smaller reporting company ⊠ If an emerging growth company, indicate by check mark if the new or revised financial accounting standards provided pursuant to I transition period for complying with any Indicate by check mark whether the registrant has filed a report control over financial reporting under Section 404(b) of the Sarbar prepared or issued its audit report. \Box If securities are registered pursuant to Section 12(b) of the Act the filing reflect the correction of an error to previously issued final al statements of the registrant included in Indicate by check mark whether any of those error correction received by any of the registrant's executive officers during the rele Indicate by check mark whether the registrant is a shell comp pany (as defined in Rule 12b-2 of the Act).
+YES S □ NO ⊠ The aggregate market value of the registrant's voting common which the voting common shares were last sold as of June 30, 202; quarter), as reported by The Nasdaq Capital Market on that date, we 3 (the last business day of the registrant's most As of March 15, 2024, there were 37,958,000 voting common DOCUMENTS I NCORPORATED BY REFERENCE Part III of this Annual Report on Form 10-K incorporates by registrant's Proxy Statement for its 2023 Annual General Meeting ections are referred to herein) from the

+DIAMEDICA THERAPEUTICS INC.